 You will need 1000 balloons that are 11/12-inch balloons to fill the room.

 Please Note: It is important to take the furniture in the room into your calculations.
-You may need only half the calculated amount because of furniture, and the number of larger balloons you use (see the chart below).
+You may need only half the calculated amount because of the furniture, and the number of larger balloons you use (see the chart below).

 Cubic Feet of Air Required to Fill a Balloon